Avro Vulcan XH558: Restoration

 According to Andrew Edmondson, engineering director of the Trust, the restoration of XH558 was "the most complex return-to-flight project ever attempted in the world".
 The Trust's head often references the 11-year gap between the first flights of the Lancaster bomber and the Vulcan to highlight to the public what a tremendous technological leap forward it was.
 It is classified by the CAA in the complex category, because there are no manual backups to the powered systems.

 Included in the sale to the Walton family were eight engines and 17.5 tons of spares.
 To execute the restoration, David Walton established The Vulcan Operating Company (TVOC) as an engineering division of C Walton Ltd, owners of Bruntingthorpe airfield.
-As a suitably approved organisation, Marshal Aerospace were appointed to provide the necessary design authority required for converting a military aircraft to a civil one according to CAA standards.
+As a suitably approved organisation, Marshall Aerospace were appointed to provide the necessary design authority required for converting a military aircraft to a civil one according to CAA standards.
 After the transfer of XH558 from the Walton family to the Trust, TVOC/Marshall continued to execute the project in the same hangar.

 The restoration removed the redundant offensive and defensive systems, including the navigation and H2S radar, reducing the maximum all up weight to 146,000 lb.
 This includes dead weight which had to be re-added in certain places, to re-balance the aircraft.

 As part of the restoration, all four of the Vulcan's original Olympus 202 engines were replaced with the zero-hour units which had been stored since 1982.
 The removed engines were either scrapped, sectioned for display or passed on to the Vulcan Restoration Trust for XL426 at Southend.
 On 17 August 2007, XH558's No.3 Rolls-Royce Olympus 202 jet engine was run for the first time in over 20 years.
 On 22 August, all four were run at nearly full power settings, for short intervals.

 Various electrical faults disrupted the April 2008 test flights – on the 14th a trip to RAF Cottesmore resulted in the crew declaring an emergency and landing at Cottesmore believing the auxiliary power unit (APU) was on fire, only to find later it was simply a faulty warning light.
 Another flight two days later had to be ended because one of the undercarriage doors failed to close, found to be micro-switch malfunction.
 Major technical issues discovered during the first year of flight included difficulties with interfacing modern airport electrical systems with the Vulcan's electrical systems, and ingress of water into the airframe in wet weather.